FICO Credit Scores: What Do They Mean?

-Since our world is so automated, it should come as no surprise that your ability to repay virtually any loan comes down to one number.
-The FICO score is compiled by credit reporting agencies.
-They use the payment history from your various loans: credit cards, mortgages, car/boat loans etcetera.
+Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage loan boils down to just one number.
+This score is created by credit agencies.
+These agencies use the payment history of all of your loans: credit cards, mortgages, car loans and others.

-All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+Each of the three credit agencies has its own formula for building your credit score.
 The original FICO score was developed by Fair Isaac and Company.
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate your credit score:
+While these methods vary from one agency to another, the differences aren't huge; they all use the following to build a score:

-• Your Credit History - Have you had credit for many years, or for just a short time?
+• Credit History - Have you had credit for years, or for just a short time?

-• Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?
+• Credit Card Balances - How many accounts do you carry?
+How much do you owe on your accounts?

-Before you can improve your score, you must get your score and make sure that the credit reports from each agency are correct.
+Before you can improve your score, you must obtain your score and ensure that the reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
-Also available are information and online tools that help you understand how to improve your FICO score.
+It's inexpensive to get your FICO score from all three agencies, along with your credit report.
+Also available are information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from the three major agencies by visiting AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Basic Pre-Approval